 - the leadership of St. James itself

-- a different household from our congregation for each day of the week
+- a different household from our congregation for the next 6 days

 - particular requests that individuals have asked to be made known

 All of these prayer requests are published in our weekly bulletin so that the congregation can easily recall them and continue to pray for them over the course of each week.

 An integral part of our Sunday worship is to provide the opportunity for anyone who attends to receive personal prayer during the Eucharist or following the service.
 We have a team of people who are gifted and trained in prayer ministry and who love to listen to the cares and concerns of others and offer their support in prayer right then, trusting that God will graciously do his work in their lives.
 Receiving prayer in this way has proved to be a powerful way to experience the assurance that God is present in every circumstance and will always be faithful to help and guide those who ask.